sakshi-raghorte-22/sakshi-raghorte-22/README.md

 # 🌟 Sakshi Raghorte - Data Science & AI Portfolio

 Welcome to my GitHub portfolio!
-I'm **Sakshi Raghorte**, a B.Tech graduate in **Artificial Intelligence and Data Science** from Priyadarshini College of Engineering, Nagpur.
+I'm **Sakshi Raghorte**, a B.Tech graduate in **Artificial Intelligence and Data Science** from Priyadarshini College of Engineering, Nagpur with 7.97 CGPA.

 I love turning raw data into actionable insights and building intelligent systems that solve real-world problems.
 This repository is a showcase of my journey through data analytics, machine learning, and visualization.